-Cruise lines from around the world offer a wide variety of itineraries that will help you explore both the cities and wild spaces of Australia and the South Pacific.
+Cruise lines from around the world offer a wide variety of Australia cruises that will help you explore both the cities and wild spaces of Australia.
 Here are some options:

 Short Sampler Cruises

-Carnival Cruise Line sampler cruises, Cunard sampler cruises, P&O Cruises sampler cruises, Princess Cruises sampler cruises and Royal Caribbean sampler cruises all offer two-, three-, and four-night sampler cruises so you can get a feel if a cruise is the right sort of vacation for you before you commit to a longer voyage.
+Carnival sampler cruises, Cunard sampler cruises, P&O Australia sampler cruises, Princess sampler cruises and Royal Caribbean sampler cruises all offer two-, three-, and four-night sampler Australia cruises so you can get a feel if a cruise is the right sort of vacation for you before you commit to a longer voyage.
 These brief getaways embark from Sydney, Brisbane, Perth/Fremantle, Adelaide, and Melbourne and most of which just cruise into the ocean and back again.